Explore health content from A to Z.

 Prostatic acid phosphatase (PAP)

 Molecular tumor markers may be measured in blood, urine, or tissue tests and are used along with other tests to diagnose and monitor treatment.
-Other blood, urine, and other body fluids and tissue tests may be done as well.
+Following these tumor markers may or may not be necessary based on the stage and specific subtype of cancer.
+Other tumor marker tests may be done as well.